FunnyWolf/Viper/docs/en/guide/run_module.md

-# Run the module
+# Running Modules

-## Requires Session module/No Session module
+## Modules Requiring Session Module / Modules Not Requiring Session Module

-+ When clicking to run a module in the row where the Session exists, all available modules are displayed, including modules that require Session and do not require Session.
++ When clicking "Run Module" on a line with an existing session, all available modules will be displayed, including those that require a session and those that do not.

-+ If you click on the line where the Session does not exist, then only modules that do not require the Session will be displayed by default.
++ If clicking on a line without a session, by default, only modules that do not require a session will be displayed.

-## Filter/Find/Diagram Module
+## Filtering/Searching/Annotating Modules

-+ Viper's basis[ATT&TK](https://attack.mitre.org/)Classify modules, filter and select through the selection column
++ Viper classifies modules according to [ATT&CK](https://attack.mitre.org/), and filtering can be done through the selection bar.
-+ Supports search module based on keywords, and the search function will match according to name/TTPs/introduction
++ Module search by keyword is supported.
+The search function will match based on the name/TTPs/description.

-## Parameters/Description
+## Parameters/Descriptions

-+ After clicking on the left to select the module, the required parameters of the module are displayed by default on the right.
-The parameter description will be automatically displayed when the mouse moves above the parameters.
++ After selecting a module on the left side, the parameters required by the module are displayed by default on the right side.
+When hovering the mouse over a parameter, the parameter description will be automatically displayed.

-+ You can also switch to the Description tab on the right to display more information about the module
++ On the right side, you can also switch to the "Description" tab to view more information about the module.

-## Run/result output
+## Running/Result Output

-+ Enter the parameters and click Run to run the module
++ After entering the parameters, click "Run" to execute the module.

-+ Switch to`Realtime Output`You can see the module running status
++ After running, switch to the "Real-time Output" to view the running status of the module.

-+ If the module runs for a long time, you can`Task List`Page to see which modules are running in the background
++ If the module takes a long time to run, you can view which modules are running in the background on the "Task List" page.

-+ Click the delete button to manually terminate the module background operation
++ Clicking the delete button will manually terminate the background operation of the module.

-> `Logging`The **Module enters the background****Login output when the module is running*****Module prompts after the module is running**
+> The "Platform Log" will display **the module entering the background**, **the logs output during the module's operation**, and **the prompt after the module finishes running**.
 >
-> `Module Result`Display the operation results of the module, including **Run end time****Host IP****Module name****Module parameters****Module result output**, etc.
+> The "Module Results" shows the running results of the module, including **the end time of the run**, **the host IP**, **the module name**, **the module parameters**, **the output of the module results**, etc.